flucoma/flucoma-docs/doc/DataSeries.rst

    :arg labelSet: The FluidLabelSet to export to.
 Its content will be replaced.

-   Export the dataset identifiers to a :fluid-obj:`LabelSet`.
+   Export the dataseries identifiers to a :fluid-obj:`LabelSet`.

 :message merge:

-   :arg sourceDataSet: The source DataSet to be merged.
+   :arg sourceDataSeries: The source DataSeries to be merged.

    :arg overwrite: A flag to allow overwrite points with the same identifier.